USD ($)

 custom banner static image

-TCP Header Structure
+Understanding TCP Packet Header

 TCP header diagram

-Read our detailed article on TCP Header
+Learn about these fields by reading our detailed article on the TCP Header

 TCP handshake diagram

-How is TCP Connection Terminated
+How is TCP Connection Terminated?

 Step 4.
 The original sender responds with an ACK packet to confirm receipt.